MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/checklist/manage.md

 ## Set up categories

-Categories classify inventory items and can be added or managed directly in the app.
+Categories classify inventory items.
+You add or manage the categories directly in the app.

 1. Start the *Checklist Administrator* model-driven app and select **Categories**.
 1. Select **+ New** to go to the *New Category* form.